 Similarly, the phrase ‘read my card’ features in the cloud due to one particularly persistent fan.
 Perhaps somebody should respond to her…

-read my cardSo, that’s just a little look at some basic analysis that can be done with a social media monitoring tool.
+read my cardSo, that’s just a little look at some basic analysis that can be done with social media monitoring tools.
 It seems that celebrity perfumes are still exciting consumers enough to drive them to talk about them online.

 Of course, much more in depth analysis would be possible with Brandwatch, but hopefully this little taster has given you some inspiration.
 Quick, go forth and start tracking all your favourite celebrity-endorsed products!